AlexLintu/Express.js/6-express-and-react/README.md

 6. Install dependencies and add them to the `package.json` file by running `npm i express concurrently --save`.
 This will create `package-lock.json` file automatically
 7. Install `npm i nodemon --save-dev` to update the app automatically
 8. Add `scripts` to `package.json`
-9. Create a `server.js` and add express server into it with at least one route
+9. Create a `server.js` and add Express server into it with at least one route
 10. `npm run server` to run the script we created that runs and watches the `server.js` (Runs on: http://localhost:5000/api/users)